Tell the Texas legislature to protect solar and wind energy in Texas

 Bills in Texas Legislature could grind solar and wind energy development to a halt

 The result?
 Renewable energy development in Texas could grind to a halt.
-That would mean more air pollution threatening our health and higher electric bills.
+That would mean more air and water pollution threatening our health and land and higher electric bills.

 Renewable energy is delivering results for Texas